fauzykai/robotics-utils/delta-3_robot/Readme.txt

-Kinematics algorithm of a delta-3 robot developed in Scilab.
+Algorithms for solving the kinematics of a delta-3 robot.
+These algorithms are developed in Scilab.